stevenchadburrow/AcolyteHandheld/README.md

 VGA 1024x768 resolution at 60 Hz with 256 colors or 65K colors<br>
 ILI9341 LCD 320x240 resolution with 65K colors<br>
 Effective resolution of NES emulator at 256x240, 3x integer scaled on VGA<br>
-Effective resolution of GB/GBC emulator at 160x144, 3x integer scaled on VGA<br>
-Effective resolution of SMS emulator at 256x192, 3x integer scaled on VGA<br>
-Effective resolution of GG emulator at 160x144, 3x integer scaled on VGA<br>
+Effective resolution of GB/GBC/GG emulator at 160x144, 3x integer scaled on VGA<br>
-Effective resolution of SG emulator at 256x192, 3x integer scaled on VGA<br>
+Effective resolution of SMS/SG emulator at 256x192, 3x integer scaled on VGA<br>

 <b>Audio</b>